iotaledger/iota-java/README.md

 * Simple Logging Facade for Java 1.7.21 [[link]](http://www.slf4j.org/)
 * Apache Commons Lang 3.3.2 [[link]](http://commons.apache.org/proper/commons-lang/)

 ##Getting started <a name="getting-started"></a>

-Connect to your local node with the default settings is quite straitforward: it requires only 2 lines of code.
+Connect to your local node with the default settings is quite straightforward: it requires only 2 lines of code.
 For example, in order to fetch the Node Info:

 	IotaApiProxy api = new IotaApiProxy.Builder.build();
 	GetNodeInfoResponse response = api.getNodeInfo();